faizankshaikh/expose_klDiv/README.md

 # An Expose on Kullback-Leibler Divergence

-This repository contains the write-up and respective code for "An Expose on Kullback-Leibler Divergence", a class project on
+This repository contains the write-up and respective code for "An Expose on Kullback-Leibler Divergence", a class project for Information Theory course

 ## Abstract